 Another feature of the slots is to let the pedal pad move up and down, effectively modifying your pedal ratio.

-As I’m reassembling the car, there are some things that I think I should have explained a little better at the time of the first article.
-The emergency brake handle mount is a neat little piece, but I don’t think I explained how it attaches to the floor.
+The emergency brake handle mount is a neat little piece, but I don't think I explained how it attaches to the floor.